-For further details and discussion of engine lubricating oils for Cummins® engines, reference the following bulletin.
-Refer to Cummins® Engine Oil Recommendations, Bulletin 3810340.
+For further details and discussion of engine lubricating oils for Cummins® engines, refer to the latest revision of Cummins® Engine Oil Recommendations, Bulletin 3810340.

 07d00260

 While the preferred viscosity grade is 15W-40, lower viscosity multigrade oils can be used in colder climates.
 See the accompanying chart.
 Any viscosity grade lower than 15W-40 must still meet CES 20081.